 The total number of bitcoins that will ever be in existence is 21 million.
 It is a fixed number that was put down into the bitcoin base code by its mysterious creator, Satoshi Nakamoto.

-On January 13, 2018, the currency’s ecosystem marked a major milestone when the 16.8 millionth coin was mined.
-This was considered a significant milestone because it means that 80% of all the currency’s supply has been mined.
+On January 13, 2018, the currency’s ecosystem marked a significant milestone when the 16.8 millionth coin was mined.
+It was considered a considerable sign because it means that 80% of all the currency’s supply has been extracted.
 This leaves only 20% of the supply for mining before the aforementioned hard cap is reached.

 The supply of any coin, crypto or otherwise comprises three main parts:

-The total supply on the other hand refers to all the coins in existence at any time.
-This differs from the circulating supply where some coins are in existence but are not in active circulation for any given reason.
+The total supply, on the other hand, refers to all the coins in existence at any time.
+This differs from the current supply where some coins are in existence but are not in active circulation for any given reason.

-There are certain coins that do not have a maximum supply.
+Certain coins do not have a maximum supply.
 Ethereum is one such currency whose protocol does not place a hard cap on the total number of tokens.
 But it has measures in place to control supply so that the currency does not lose value due to the market becoming flooded.

 In the case of bitcoin, this supply will keep on increasing at a controlled rate until the maximum supply is reached.
 How will this be achieved?
 The answer lies in bitcoin mining.